Aztarok/videohost/README.md

 ❌ Style the Navbar for better UX\
 ❌ Make uploading videos possible\
 ❌ Send the videos to supabase and fetch them\
+✅ Improve the authentication experience for users\
 ✅ Implement Shadcn Button and Input components\
 ✅ Detect logged-in state in Navbar\
-✅ Add redirect logic to profile and auth pages\
+✅ Add redirect logic to profile and auth pages